r-dbi/odbc/tests/testthat/_snaps/utils.md

       databricks()
     Condition
       Error in `databricks()`:
       !
-Unable to install the unixODBC driver manager. i Please install unixODBC using Homebrew with `brew install unixodbc`.
+Unable to locate the unixODBC driver manager. i Please install unixODBC using Homebrew with `brew install unixodbc`.